 Cytomegalovirus—caused by the herpes virusRubella—German measlesHIVSyphillisHerpes simplexPreeclampsia and low birth weight may sometimes lead to intellectual disability.
-However, other birth complications and conditions or physical stress in the newborn stage may injure an infant's brain.
+Other birth complications and conditions or physical stress in the newborn stage may also injure an infant's brain.

 The American Association on Intellectual and Developmental Disabilities (AAIDD) has a process for diagnosing and classifying a person with intellectual disability.
 This process involves assessing the person's IQ and adaptive skills.
-Adaptive skills fall into three categories:
+Adaptive skills fall into 3 categories:

 Conceptual skills—For example, can the person read and write?
 Does he or she understand concepts like time and money?Social skills—Does the person follow rules?
 Does he or she have interpersonal skills?
 Can he or she solve social problems?Practical skills—Can the person take care of his daily needs?
 Can he or she work, use money, and stay safe?

 The best assistance for people with intellectual disability begins with diagnosis and help early in life.
 Treatment includes: